lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Standard

-Make a single ranged attack with -2 to hit against two targets.
+Make a two ranged attacks with a single attack roll with -2 to hit against two different targets.

 ## Escape